Although a Sony camera can make pet photography fun and enjoyable, choosing the best lens to use is always challenging.

 The bright aperture of f/2.8 makes it the best option if you shoot your pet indoors where the ambient light is insufficient.

-It comes with two XA elements and two extra-low dispersion elements, which helps to combat the chromatic aberration and distortions for enhanced image clarity.
+It comes with two XA elements and two extra-low dispersion elements, which help to combat chromatic aberration and distortions for enhanced image clarity.

 It also includes three aspherical elements, which help to minimize the spherical aberrations for enhanced image sharpness.